- P256K

 ])

-Each signer creates a partial signature using their private key, their secret nonce, and the aggregated nonce:
+Each party produces a partial signature using their long-term private key, their own secret half from the prior round, and the aggregated commitment:

 let alicePartial = try alice.partialSignature(